cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

 Make a copy of your complete shape before continuing, and paste it somewhere in your workspace.
 I often find it easier to use a copy of my object rather than depending on AutoCAD's undo function, in case something goes wrong.

-Assign the shape you intend to use as a template (here, the star shape) to another layer - my template layer uses white to draw the shape.
+Assign the shape you intend to use as a template (here, the star shape) to another layer - my template layer uses the color white to draw the shape.
 Assign the circle shape to another layer, which you can make invisible.

 ### Use *polyline (pline)* over template